highfidelity/hifi-web-audio-nodes-tutorial/docs/TUTORIAL.md

 ### 9.2: Play local audio non-spatially

 This plays a WAV file as local audio stream through the Limiter node to preserve high dynamic range and AEC.

+Add a `thunder.wav` file beside your `tutorial.js` file.
+You can find such a file in the High Fidelity's `spatial-audio-room-demo` repo at: [thunder.wav](https://github.com/highfidelity/hifi-web-audio-nodes-tutorial/blob/master/tutorial/thunder.wav)

 Add UI:
 ```